Multipole density formalism: Drawbacks and limitations

 Although the Multipole Formalism is a simple and straightforward alternative means of structure refinement, it is definitely not flawless.
 While usually for each atom either three or nine parameters are to be refined, depending on whether an anisotropic displacement is being taken into account or not, a full multipole description of heavy atoms belonging to the fourth and subsequent periods (such as chlorine, iron or bromine) requires refinement of up to 37 parameters.
 This proves problematic for any crystals possessing large asymmetric units (especially macromolecular compounds) and renders a refinement using the Hansen-Coppens Formalism unachievable for low-quality data with an unsatisfactory ratio of independent reflections to refined parameters.

 Caution should be taken while refining some of the parameters simultaneously (i.e. $\kappa$ or $\kappa'$, multipole populations and thermal parameters), as they may correlate strongly, resulting in an unstable refinement or unphysical parameter values.
 Applying additional constraints resulting from local symmetry for each atom in a molecule (which decreases the number of refined multipoles) or importing populational parameters from existing databases may also be necessary to achieve a passable model.
 On the other hand, the aforementioned approaches significantly reduce the amount of information required from experiments, while preserving some level of detail concerning aspherical charge distribution.
 Therefore, even macromolecular structures with satisfactory X-ray diffraction data can be modelled aspherically in a similar fashion.

-Despite their similarity, individual multipoles do not correspond to atomic projections of molecular orbitals of a wavefuntion as resulting from quantum calculations.
+Despite their similarity, individual multipoles do not correspond to atomic projections of molecular orbitals of a wave function as resulting from quantum calculations.
 Nevertheless, as brilliantly summarized by Stewart, "The structure of the model crystal density, as a superposition of pseudoatoms [...] does have quantitative features which are close to many results based on quantum chemical calculations".
 If the overlap between the atomic wavefunctions is small enough, as it occurs for example in transition metal complexes, the atomic multipoles may be correlated with the atomic valence orbitals and multipolar coefficients may be correlated with populations of metal d-orbitals.